Philadelphia Prison System

 The Philadelphia Department of Prisons is operated by the city of Philadelphia in Pennsylvania.
 The facilities are located on State Road in Northeast Philadelphia.
-Shawn Hawes is the public spokesperson for the Philadelphia Prison System.

 Prisons

 Philadelphia Department of Prisons operates four facilities:

 Curran-Fromhold Correctional Facility

-Curran-Fromhold Correctional Facility (CFCF) houses approximately 2,000 male inmates of all custody levels.
+The Curran-Fromhold Correctional Facility (CFCF) opened in 1995 and can house up to 2,000 inmates.
 The facility was named in honor of Warden Patrick N. Curran and Deputy Warden Robert F. Fromhold, who were murdered at Holmesburg Prison on May 31, 1973.
 They are the only PDP staff known to have been killed in the line of duty.
-CFCF opened in 1995 and is the largest PDP facility.
 CFCF consists of four housing buildings and an administration building.
 Each building has eight housing units with each unit consisting of 32 cells.
 The units are divided into two tiers.
 Inmates housed on each unit have access to indoor and outdoor recreation, medical triage, law library, and program areas.
-The food production facility has the capacity to produce 40,000 meals daily.
-CFCF is a 24-hour intake center for adult males.
-Nearly 30,000 males are processed through the facility's receiving room on an annual basis.
+The food production facility has the capacity to produce 27,000 meals daily in 2000.